Mahavatar Narsimha (soundtrack): Release

 Mahavatar Narasimha's music rights were acquired by Ishtar Music for the Hindi version, and Think Music India for the South Indian languages.
 It was preceded by the first single "Roar of Narasimha" which was released on 25 June 2025.
-The entire seven-song soundtrack album was released on 4 July 2025.
+The entire seven-song soundtrack album was released on 8 July 2025.

 Reception

 Susmita Sameera of The Times of India wrote "The songs, though well-intentioned, fail to leave a lasting impact."
-Ahana Tiwari of Zee News wrote "The music was another highlight, beautifully composed and well-timed, enhancing the emotional moments without overshadowing them, perfectly matching the film's tone."
 Troy Ribeiro of The Free Press Journal wrote "The background score is rousing without being overbearing".